 INDEX

-The INDEX function in Excel is used to return the value of a cell in a table or an array based on the row and column numbers specified.
-This function is handy for looking up values within a range of cells or an array.
+The INDEX function returns the value of a cell in a table or array based on specified row and column numbers.
+It is used for looking up values within a range or array.

 Example explanation